ilijaljubicic/mikan/readme.md

 This server allows connected applications to talk to each other across a network, like a typical Chat App.
 Application types include browser apps.
 The idea is to have large numbers of client Apps, sending and receiving JSON messages to each other, all at the same time.
-The server can be used in many different ways, the aim however is for high throughput simulations and games to talk to each other.
-With this server you can setup a versatile JSON message "repeater" on your network.
+The server can be used in many different ways, the aim however is for high throughput applications such as simulations and games to talk to each other.
+With this server you can setup a versatile
+JSON message "broker" on your network or in the cloud.

 # Overview